 Pittsburgh Penguins Foundation

 The Pittsburgh Penguins Foundation continues to proudly partner with the Mighty Penguins Sled Hockey organization by awarding a $25,000 grant to support the 2022 sled hockey season.
 The longstanding partnership supports ice rental, league fees, tournaments, and athletic development.
 The mission of the Penguins Foundation is to actively promote physical well being, encourage teamwork, and provide essential life skills to young people in our community.
 True to this mission, the Pittsburgh Penguins Foundation has proudly supported both the youth and adult athletes at the Mighty Penguins.
 Getting a good workout, building self-esteem, and being part of a team are just a few of the benefits that sled hockey has to offer the amazing athletes at the Mighty Pens!

 In 2010, the Pittsburgh Penguins Foundation enthusiastically supported the Mighty Penguins Senior Team at the 1st USA Hockey NHL Sled Classic in Denver, Colorado.
 The NHL sponsored tournament gave adult sled hockey teams across the country the opportunity to compete while representing their local NHL franchise.
 Through the Penguins Foundation support, the Mighty Penguins had the opportunity to represent not just the Pittsburgh Penguins, but our fans and the city of Pittsburgh as well.
 The Mighty Pens team proudly returned with a bronze medal!

 Fundraising efforts in 2011 enabled the Pittsburgh Penguins Foundation to dramatically increase their grant assistance and support for “Hockey is for Everyone” initiatives.
 Through the Civic Arena Roof ornament sales, the Foundation was able to give a significant grant to the Mighty Penguins to further their initiatives to provide physically disabled players an opportunity to play hockey.

-As the Pittsburgh Penguins Foundation enters the 7th year of partnership with the Mighty Penguins sled hockey teams, we are proudly committed to continuing to support the dreams of these very inspiring athletes.
+As the Pittsburgh Penguins Foundation continues their partnership with the Mighty Penguins sled hockey teams, we are proudly committed to continuing to support the dreams of these very inspiring athletes.
 Let’s Go Pens!

 UPMC Rehab Institute